×

 • Swedish is spoken as a national language in: Sweden.

 You will also get to know the continents where Basque and Swedish speaking countries lie.
-Based on the number of people that speak these languages, the position of Basque language is not available and position of Swedish language is 89.
+Based on the number of people that speak these languages, the position of Basque language is 30 and position of Swedish language is 89.
 Find all the information about these languages on Basque and Swedish.

 Basque and Swedish Language History